The California Eviction Process: Cost & Steps

 - 30/60 Day Notice to Quit – for termination of the lease agreement.
 This is most commonly used for terminating month-to-month tenancies.

-Fill out the appropriate notice completely and serve it.
-Be sure to conform to all other service requirements, such as mailing the notice on the same day.
-If you are already working with your attorney, they can assist you with this.
-Make a copy of the notice for your records and fill out a proof of service (This will be important to record, should the case escalate to the courts).
+Be sure to conform to all the service requirements, such as mailing the Notice on the same day of posting the Notice.
+If you are working with your attorney, they can assist you with this.
+Make a copy of the Notice for your records and fill out a proof of service.
+This will be important to record, should the case escalate to the courts.

 2. File With The Court